JDevlieghere/InTeXration/docs/install.md

 ## Starting the Server

 Starting the server is as easy as running the InTeXration module.
+Please do so outside of the root of the repository.
+Otherwise Python might choose to run the copy located there rather than the one installed as a module.

 ```bash
 $ python3 -m intexration